Are you looking for a detailed guide on Google Panda recovery?

-As of now Google Panda 4.1 update is still rolling in (from a week) and most gaming and lyrics related websites have been affected by this update.
+As of now, Google Panda 4.1 update is still rolling in (from a week) and most gaming and lyrics-related websites have been affected by this update.
 This update was first announced by Pierre Far on his Google plus profile on 26th September 2014.
-Many search engine related websites suggesting, Google Panda 4.1 awarded the sites that create news, content and download portals.
-And Google Panda 4.1 updated caused the damage to the sites that are related to games, lyrics and medical content.
+Many search engine-related websites suggest Google Panda 4.1 awarded the sites that create news, content, and download portals.
+And Google Panda 4.1 updated caused the damage to the sites that are related to games, lyrics, and medical content.

-If you’ve a gaming, lyrics or medical related niche and hit by Google Panda 4.1 update, just make sure to follow the advice mentioned in this guide and you will be able to recover in the next Google Panda update.
+If you’re gaming, lyrics, or medical-related niche and hit by Google Panda 4.1 update, just make sure to follow the advice mentioned in this guide and you will be able to recover in the next Google Panda update.

 Google Panda 4.0 update

-Google panda 4.0 update has affected 7% of queries.
+Google Panda 4.0 update has affected 7% of queries.
 Previously whenever Google panda updates were rolling in, they used to affect 1 to 2% of search results.
-It means, this time almost 7% (that’s a whooping number!) have been removed from search results just in the name of thin or poor content.
-This is the reason why many sites lost their organic traffic immensely, and few sites with quality contents have increased their search traffic dramatically.
+It means this time almost 7% (that’s a whopping number!) have been removed from search results just in the name of thin or poor content.
+This is the reason why many sites lost their organic traffic immensely, and few sites with quality content have increased their search traffic dramatically.

 Here are some of the most important questions you must know if you’re looking for Google panda recovery in 2022 and beyond.

-You can either update such thin contents or use 301 redirects plugin to safely redirect them to few of your amazing posts.
+You can either update such thin contents or use the 301 redirects plugin to safely redirect them to a few of your amazing posts.
 Then, keep on adding fresh and highly useful content for your audience.
-That’s the only way for Google Panda recovery.
+That’s the only way for the Google Panda recovery.

 Panda measures the “quality of your content” of your website.
 If your content is highly informative and useful to your audience, you’ll get better rankings.
 If your website has thin content which is too generic, you’ll get penalized.